Tetsumichi/customer_segments/README.md

-# Project 3: Unsupervised Learning
-## Creating Customer Segments
+# Creating Customer Segments

+The main objective of this project is to apply unsupervised learning techniques on product spending data collected for customers of a wholesale distributor to identify customer segments hidden in the data.

+## Software Requirements and Libraries
 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: